scalatra/scalatra-website/guides/commands.md

 ### Commands in Scalatra

-Scalatra's databinders are built using the classical [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) (Gof) [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), with some small variations.
+Scalatra's commands are built using the classical [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) (Gof) [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), with some small variations.
 In its simplest form, a command object has one method,